 Microsoft Teams is a platform for calls, meetings, and collaboration.
-To test your microphone and camera in Teams, use this easy-to-follow guide.
+But how to test camera on Teams and make sure your microphone works perfectly, too?
+Here’s an easy-to-follow guide.

 Virtual meetings are here to stay for work, school, or personal communication.
 But nothing derails a meeting faster than poor audio or video quality.
 Testing your microphone and camera before joining a Microsoft Teams meeting is crucial for ensuring a professional and productive experience.